bradleyhrc/bradleyhrc.github.io/README.md

-# bradleyherctt.github.io
+# This site is still under construction...

-This is where I'll practice uploading sites.
+I plan to put my main GitHub site here. :)